m-voit/concepts-of-programming-languages/study-project/paper.md

 ### Higher-order functions and function composition

 Higher-order functions are functions that accept other functions as arguments or return a function as their result.
-As discussed, JavaScript has first class functions, which allows using higher-order functions.
+As discussed in the first class functions section, JavaScript has first class functions and therefore allows writing and using higher-order functions.

 The convert function of the boolean parser for example takes two arguments.
 A parser function to be executed and a converter function to convert the result of the parser function.